Supplemental oxygen was required by pilots flying above 14,000 feet until the invention of the pressurised cabin

 Aircraft travellers and crew often don't get enough to drink the day of and during their flight.
 On the aircraft, water is generally consumed less than on the ground.
 All of these, in addition to the naturally dry air of the plane's cabin, can contribute to dehydration.
 Dehydration thickens blood and inhibits regular flow, which can lead to swollen feet with sluggish blood.

 Popular travel snacks, such as chips, crackers and nuts, are often packed with sodium.
 Food served on board the plane is typically just as sodium-filled due to the preservatives required to keep the food fresh as well as seasoning to increase taste.
 A sudden increase in sodium intake can cause you to retain water, thus causing your feet to also swell.

-Sky Soles uses heavily waxed and conditioned leathers that cope better with dehydration.
-We also use extremely soft sheep linings that allow breathability and stretch-ability so your shoes swell with you.
-The stiffer calf upper, rigid insoles and heel counters help keep your shoes in original shape during and after every pressurisation.
-We also use a cutting-edge foam technology called “Poron” that allows moisture wicking, breathability and multiple compressions ensuring the footbed adjusts with the changing shape of your foot.
+Sky Soles uses havily waxed and conditioned leadthers that cope better with dehydration.
+We also use extremely soft sheep linings that cope better with you.
+The stiffer calf upper, rigid insoles and heel counters help your shoes in originla shape during and after every pressurisation.
+We also use a cutting-edge foam technology called "Poron" that allows moisture wicking. breathability and multiple compressions ensuring the footbed adjusts with the changing shape of your foot.